Fire Safety Agreement: Flame Effects in Camps

 Construction of Flame Effects

-• All LP-Gas cylinders shall be designed, fabricated, tested, and marked in accordance with the regulations of the US Department of Transportation (DOT) or the ASME Boiler and Pressure Vessel Code.
+• All LP-Gas cylinders shall be designed, fabricated, tested, and marked in accordance with the regulations of the US Department of Transportation (DOT) or the American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Code.

 • All LP-Gas cylinders must have an unexpired certification date stamp and be in good working order.
 Tanks in poor condition or out of date are a danger to fill and may cause injury to the fuel team, the artists, and/or participants.